-- Be respectful of oneself; others; property; community members.

-- Be honest.

 - Arrive to school on time.

 - Be responsible (unpacking school supplies from book bag, handing in homework or any other paper work, etc.).

 - Keep feet, hands, and objects to oneself.

 - Follow directions.

 - Change classes quietly, efficiently and be seated immediately.

 - Be prepared with assignments and materials for class.

 - Be in proper uniform at all times.